zbenmo/yapy3c/docs/part_II_np.md

 We can see that without the *axis* parameter we get a scalar which is the sum of all the elements.
 With *axis=0* the rows collapse and we get the summation per columns.
 With *axis=1* the columns collapse, and we end up with as many entries in the result 'numpy' array as we had rows.

 Let's try the following advanced exercise.
 We're given a matrix.
-We return another matrix accoridng to the following rules.
+We return another matrix according to the following rules.
 If a cell in the input matrix is zero, the matching "cell" in the return matrix will be *3* by *3* zeros.
 Otherwise, a none zero value, will result with a matching "cell" of *3* by *3* ones.
 It will get soon clear when you'll see the output examples.

 ``` py linenums="1"
 def inflate(input_matrix):